mdr/mash/getting-started-guide.md

 ## Working with objects

-Our prompt shows us the current working directory, in this case, we are in the root of the filesystem:
+Our prompt shows us the current working directory.
+In this case, we are in the root of the filesystem:

     / $